 “And Jesus said to them, ‘All authority in heaven and on earth has been given to Me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey all that I have commanded you.
 And behold, I am with you always, to the end of the age’” (Matthew 28:18-20).

 What Jesus is saying in this passage is that there is no situation and no location outside of His sovereign rule.
 He wanted us to understand that everything in heaven and on earth is under His ultimate command.
 God’s promises can only reign in places where He has control.
-In light of what Jesus said, there is no place, to time, and no events outside of His control.
+In light of what Jesus said, there is no place, to time, and no event outside of His control.

-I point this out, because many people, Christians among them, are questioning God’s sovereign control of the events that presently grip our country and the rest of the world, Covid19, social, political, racial unrest, etc. If God indeed is in control, then we must understand that even the present events surrounding us are being allowed by Him for His ultimate, eternal purposes, as well as His ultimate glory.
+I point this out, because many people, Christians among them, are questioning God’s sovereign control of the events that presently grip our country and the rest of the world, social, political, racial unrest, wars, etc. If God indeed is in control, then we must understand that even the present events surrounding us are being allowed by Him for His ultimate, eternal purposes, as well as His ultimate glory.

 When I am convinced of God’s sovereignty, I can rest in political outcomes, even though I may not have voted for the party who eventually wins, because ultimate authority does not belong to political leaders but to God.
 “Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God” (Romans 13:1).